adityaarikar/bucolic-iot-code/README.md

   - Light and Fan Connections Are Directly to SPMS for all time On.

 = For 12V, 5 Amp SPMPS
   - Light and Fan Connections Are Directly to one single Realy connected to D3 ESP Pin
+  - TURN OFF D3 PIN when Switching on Pump_A(D1 pin) or PUMP_B(D2 PIN)
+  - Again, TURN ON D3 PIN after All triggering is complete on D1 and D2 pins.

 ****************************************************************************************